-- Youth drinking is correlated to adult drinking – children of parents who binge drink are 2x as likely to binge drink and meet alcohol-dependence criteria.
+- Youth drinking is correlated to adult drinking – children of parents who binge drink are 2x as likely to binge drink.

-- 70% of young people engage in heavy drinking by ages 19 and 20.
+- 70% of young people have engaged in heavy drinking by ages 19 or 20.

-- 3/4 of 12th grade students, more than 2/3 of 10th grade students, and about two in five 8th grade students have consumed alcohol in their lifetime.
+- Nearly 75% of 12th grade students, more than 66% of 10th grade students, and about 40% of 8th grade students have consumed alcohol in their lifetimes.

-- From age 13 to 21, the percentage of people who report binge drinking increases from an estimated 1% to 50%.
+- From ages 13 to 21, the percentage of people who report binge drinking increases from 1% to 50%.

 - Male drivers are roughly twice as likely as female drivers to have BACs of .08 or higher.

-- Unrestrained drivers 16 to 20 are over 3x as likely to be alcohol-impaired than restrained drivers of that age range.
+- Unrestrained drivers 16 to 20 are over 3x as likely to be alcohol impaired than drivers of that age range who use seatbelts.

 - When asked how easy it would be to get alcohol, most 8th, 10th, and 12th graders said "fairly easy" or "very easy."

 - 11% of 8th graders reported drinking during the past 30 days, 3.6% to intoxication.

 - 28% of 10th graders reported drinking during the past 30 days, 14.5% to intoxication.